-Allstate Life Insurance Company ("Allstate Life") has issued the Custom Annuity, a group and individual flexible premium deferred annuity contract ("Contract").
+Allstate Life Insurance Company ("Allstate Life") has issued the Allstate ChoiceRate Annuity, a group and individual single premium deferred annuity contract ("Contract").
+The Contract is no longer being offered for sale.
 This prospectus contains information about the Contract.
 Please keep it for future reference.